-The People's Freedom of Information Manual (Manual) provides the process for requesting information from the Development Academy of the Philippines (DAP) as mandated by Executive Order (E.O.)
-No. 2, Series of 2016, on Freedom of Information (FOI).
-(See Annex B).
+The People's Freedom of Information (FOI) Manual provides the process for requesting information from the Development Academy of the Philippines (DAP) as mandated by Executive Order (E.O.)
+No. 2, Series of 2016, on Freedom of Information (FOI) following the provisions of the Republic Act (R.A.)
+10173 or Data Privacy Act of 2012.
+(See Annex A).